jvansch1/ycharts-wiki/YCharts-Project-Planning-Guide.md

 The overview should be written in paragraph form and it may include any reference materials, examples, or images the help explain the goal and reason of the project.

 **Work Plan:**
 The work plan is the meat of the document.
 It should contain all the information needed for the implementing engineer to create tickets, execute the tickets and complete the project.
-The process of creating the work plan is one of the most time consuming parts of planning a project, but with experience and time becomes quicker.
-The goal of creating the work plan is to develop the plan and more percise estimate for the project.
-As the planning engineer it is your responsibility to focus more on the arch of the project rather than the code and tests that needs to be written.
+The process of creating the work plan is one of the most time-consuming parts of planning a project, but with experience and time becomes quicker.
+The goal of creating the work plan is to develop the plan and more precise estimate for the project.
+As the planning engineer, it is your responsibility to focus more on the arch of the project rather than the code and tests that needs to be written.
 That may sound too abstract, but a better example is the difference between thinking "in this section we need to get these 5 data points for each security" vs. "gather the securities and group them by their security type to make a more performant call to get the 5 data points we need".
 Leave the implementation details to the implementing engineer.
-As the planning engineer it is your job to concern yourself with the project's order and direction.
+As the planning engineer, it is your job to concern yourself with the project's order and direction.

 1. It should be broken up into sections where each section represents a ticket and accompanying pull request.
+1. A ticket should be no more than a days worth of work.
+When in doubt, split the ticket up into more than 1.
-1. Each section should contain 5 piece of information: Title, Points, Description, Implementation Notes and Acceptance Criteria.
+1. Each section should contain 5 pieces of information: Title, Points, Description, Implementation Notes and Acceptance Criteria.
     - **Title:** The title of the ticket / pull request
     - **Points:** How many points is this body of work.
 1 being 1/3rd of a day, 2 being 1/2-2/3 a day and 3 being a full day.
     - **Description:** One or more sentences describing what the ticket is about.
     - **Implementation Notes:** These are notes that guide the implementing engineer on how to achieve what you are asking for.
 It shouldn't be a step by step instructions but should point out hard to find or easy to miss parts of the work.
 It may include similar Examples or places in our codebase that could be helpful to reference.
-It may also include things to look out for or be catious of ("Make sure the migration isn't too long." or "Make sure there is no impact on the time it takes to import price data both locally and on staging after it is merged")
+It may also include things to look out for or be cautious of ("Make sure the migration isn't too long." or "Make sure there is no impact on the time it takes to import price data both locally and on staging after it is merged")
     - **Acceptance Criteria:** This is arguably the most important part of the section.
 It should describe exactly what you would expect after the work is successfully completed.
 It allows the implementing engineer to understand if their work has been successful or not.
-It also forces the planning engineer to verbalize what they will be looking to review when reviewing the code for behaviour.
-Acceptance criteria may be behaviour related ("We should see a button appear here that when clicked does Y") but can also be code related as well ("If we call `some_object.get_first_point()` it should return the first point" or "There should be full coverage of these 3 methods").
+It also forces the planning engineer to verbalize what they will be looking to review when reviewing the code for behavior.
+Acceptance criteria may be behavior related ("We should see a button appear here that when clicked does Y") but can also be code related as well ("If we call `some_object.get_first_point()` it should return the first point" or "There should be full coverage of these 3 methods").
 1. When breaking up each section consider the order of work.
     - Does A need to happen before B?
     - If A gets merged into develop with B is that ok?